thomaswp/SourceCheck/README.md

 To use this repository, you will need a dataset.
 These are not versioned for privacy reasons.
 When you have a dataset (in .csv format), place in the data/csc200 folder.
 This file contains output from a single table with all logs.

-You then need to find or create a corresponding dataset class in the [Assignment](Parser/src/com/snap/parser/Assignment.java) file.
-See the existing datasets for examples (e.g. `Fall2016`).
+You then need to find or create a corresponding Dataset class in the [Assignment](Parser/src/com/snap/parser/Assignment.java) file.
+See the existing Dataset classes for examples (e.g. `Fall2016`).

 Next, open the [LogSplitter](Parser/src/com/snap/parser/LogSplitter.java) class, scroll to the bottom and edit the main method: